AbdullahMohamed55/DDPG-Tensorflow-TORCS/README.md

 ### Critic Network
 The critic network takes both the states and action as inputs, and outputs the Q-Value.

-We used 4 hidden layers: 2 hidden layers with 300 then 600 hidden units for the states, and 600 hidden units for the actions then the last hidden layer has 600 hidden units merging the output of action and state hidden layers together.
+We used 4 hidden layers: * 2 hidden layers with 300 then 600 hidden units for the states
+                         * 600 hidden units for the actions
+                         * the last hidden layer has 600 hidden units merging the output of action and state hidden layers together.